ahnj/snowfla/content/posts/build-snowflake-kafka-connector.md

 ---
-title: "Build & Test Snowflake Kafka Connector Plug-in"
+title: "Build & Test the Snowflake Kafka Connector Plugin"
 date: 2020-11-15T09:11:06-08:00
 draft: false

-description: "snowflake kafka plug-in build"
+description: "snowflake kafka plugin build"
 featured_image: "/images/post_test_history_view.png"
 tags: ["kafka connect", "snowflake", "tests", "key-pair-authentication"]

 ---

-Recently, I found myself in a position of having to develop some degree of expertise with Snowflake Kafka Connect sink [plug-in](https://github.com/snowflakedb/snowflake-kafka-connector).
+Recently, a random chain of events pushed me to develop a small degree of expertise with Snowflake Kafka Connect sink [plugin](https://github.com/snowflakedb/snowflake-kafka-connector).
 While this open-source project has some configuration [documentation](https://docs.snowflake.com/en/user-guide/kafka-connector.html), and a [README](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/README-TEST.md), it was not obvious to me how to initiate a build or get one of the tests up and running.

-Step-by-step instructions below demonstrates Snowflake Kafka Connector end-to-end test running on a macOS against a freebie Snowflake [trial](https://signup.snowflake.com/) instance.
-Among the menu of end-to-end tests available, I've chosen the [Apache End2End Test AWS](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/.github/workflows/End2EndTestApacheAws.yml) as it fulfills my goal of testing a particular version of a plug-in within a specific Apache Kafka version stack.
+After a bit of trial and error, I wrote down the step-by-step instructions below in case I need to do it again later.
+This page demonstrates Snowflake Kafka Connector end-to-end test running on a macOS against a freebie Snowflake [trial](https://signup.snowflake.com/) instance.
+Among the menu of end-to-end tests available, I've chosen the [Apache End2End Test AWS](https://github.com/snowflakedb/snowflake-kafka-connector/blob/master/.github/workflows/End2EndTestApacheAws.yml) as it fulfills my goal of testing a particular version of a plugin within a specific Apache Kafka version stack.
 Here are the prerequisites:

 * Snowflake instance
 * macOS host